The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Problem Formulation

-Third, the conflict of accessing the same object by different agents.
+\paragraph{Object Conflict.} We measure the conflict of accessing the same object by different agents.
 Denote $\cO$ the set of objects accessed or used in the video.
 A conflict is measured as the duration when multiple agents access the same object $\cO_k \in \cO$ in the parallel execution.
-The object conflict rate (OCR) is defined as:

-Note that we here make the assumption that no extra objects in the scene can be used instead - e.g. if two knifes are used during the activity, we assume these are the only knives available.
-Given we only rely on the observations from a single video, it will be challenging to make assumptions about additional objects or their utility -- e.g. a suitable alternative knife for slicing bread.
+However, an agent could arguably substitute a common item (e.g., a fork) with a functional equivalent to avoid conflict.
+We thus focus on objects that are typically unique in a kitchen -- ignoring objects that can be replaced.
+We identify $\mathcal{O}^{\text{uniq}} \subseteq \mathcal{O}$ the set of unique objects and accordingly define the object conflict rate (OCR) as:

-Lastly, a causal constraint is one that measures plausible parallel executions -- i.e. preserve any tasks that need to occur in a particular order or need to take a specific time to complete.
+\paragraph{Causal Constraint.} Lastly, a causal constraint is one that measures plausible parallel executions -- i.e. preserve any tasks that need to occur in a particular order or need to take a specific time to complete.
 For example, an agent needs to first chop the vegetables before adding these to the soup -- this order should not be reversed in the parallel execution.
 We measure causality violations rate (CVR) as:

 where $\cG$ is the list of causal constraints.
 Each constraint in $\cG$ is a pair of temporal segments that must occur in order.
 If any segment pair is reversed, carried out in parallel or the prerequisite segment is missing, i.e., missing the cause, the pair $\cG_k$ is considered a causality violation.
 We calculate the rate of violated pairs amongst all causal pairs.
 Note that if all pairs are ordered correctly, the complete causal graph is thus correctly executed.